Our official climatologist, Dr. Roy Spencer, University of Alabama-Huntsville, has weighed in on dinosaur flatulence and global warming, extension,

 In Memphis, they have a church and a liquor store on every corner.

-Only now the saying goes, there's a church, a liquor store, and a dialysis center on every corner in Black Memphis.
+Only now the saying goes, there's a church, a liquor store, and a dialysis center on every corner in black Memphis.

-The billions that we are spending to treat diabetes is money that we don't have for education reform or retirement benefits, and what's worse, it's estimated that total cost of America's obesity epidemic could reach almost a trillion dollars by 2030 if we keep on doing what we've been doing.
+And what's worse, it's estimated the total cost of America's obesity epidemic could reach almost a trillion dollars by 2030 if we keep on doing what we've been doing.

-We have to change black women especially.
+We have to change, black women especially.

 According to the Centers for Disease Control and Prevention, blacks have 51% higher obesity rates than whites do.